pracsol/ModernDiskQueue/README.md

 To solve this, the queue uses a lock file to indicate that the queue is in use.
 This file is created with the name 'lock' in the queue directory.
 It is only written on queue creation, not during session creation.
 It contains the process ID, the thread ID, and a timestamp.
 The lock file is deleted when the queue is properly disposed.

-These implementation details are why activities performed across multiple threads should not be trying to recreate the queue each time they have work to do; instead they should create and dispose of sessions for a long-lived queue object created by the process.
-Doing otherwise will cause your threads to be using the slower locking mechanism meant for cross-process access when its not necessary.
+These implementation details are why activities performed across multiple *threads* should not be trying to recreate the queue each time they have work to do; instead they should create and dispose of sessions on a long-lived queue object created by the process.
+Doing otherwise will cause your threads to be using the slower locking mechanism meant for cross-process access when it is not necessary.

 However, if it's anticipated that multiple processes will be using the same storage location, you'll want the lock file to be very short lived, and this will mean disposing of the queue itself as soon as you can.

-The factory method `WatiForAsync` will accomodates multi-process access by attempting to obtain a lock on the queue until the specified timeout has been reached.
+The factory method `WatiForAsync` will accomodate multi-process access by attempting to obtain a lock on the queue until the specified timeout has been reached.
 If each process uses the lock for a short time and waits long enough, they can share a storage location.

 This approach works relatively well, but can show its limits when extreme contention is anticipated (many processes conducting many operations each, concurrently).
-The cross-platform compaitiblity goal of this library design precludes use of OS-specific mutexes which would offer more performance and reliability for now.
+The cross-platform compatibility goal of this library design precludes use of OS-specific mutexes which would likely offer more performance and reliability.
+That said, even with cross-process use of the queue, sub-second enqueueing and dequeueing is certainly achievable.
+There are performance tests in the benchmarks project that you can use to determine whether your needs can be met.

 If you need the transaction semantics of sessions across multiple processes, try a more robust solution like https://github.com/i-e-b/SevenDigital.Messaging

 ## Some Thoughts on Async vs Sync
-The async API will not perform as well as the sync API in tight CPU-bound loops, which a lot of the tests for concurrency in this solution run.
-The async API is tolerant of these demands, but if your production scenario matches this - dedicated processing threads using tight loops with little else going on - you'll likely see better performance with focused, synchronous work on the queue.
-The queue itself is a series of FIFO transactions, so it is rather synchronous by nature.
-Additionally, async comes with overhead to manage context, etc.
+The async API does bring some extra overhead inherent to the asynchronous context switching, but for all intents and purposes the APIs are equivalent in performance.
+Mean task completion times between the two seem to be within the margins of error.
+In tight loops, the sync API seems consistently faster (often by ms), but in highly contentious scenarios the async API seems to have an edge.

-If you do use the async API in such a scenario, you may need to tune your loops to avoid "thundering herd" issues by introducing random or fixed jitter into each iteration.
+Test design for the async benchmarks has been found to play an incredibly important role, with small adjustments in consumer loop design having a profound impact on performance.
+You may need to tune your loops to avoid "thundering herd" or starvation issues by introducing random or fixed jitter into each iteration.
 As well, increasing timeouts waiting for queues can make concurrent threads more tolerant of lock contention.
-These steps can have a profound impact on performance when using the async API (like 2-3x).
-To some degree, you can watch this behavior by turning on trace level logging, which will identify high-level activities, such as queue creation, queue blocking, enqueue and dequeue operations, and lock file events, and their associated thread.

-Where does the async API shine?
-When you're not CPU-bound, but need to avoid thread blocking because your program is often waiting on other non-queueing tasks to complete, the async model is going to be non-blocking, and should thereby scale better.
-If the service you've designed is already implementing an async/await model, the async API will integrate better with your await chains, where the blocking sync API will be harder to integrate.
+So generally speaking, the async API should perform just as well as the sync API while adding the symantics of asynchronous programming and other benefits as described earlier.

 ## More Detailed Examples

 ### Dependency Injection
 For the async support, a simple factory pattern was implemented as the vehicle to create queue objects.
-This was done to perform internal async initialization tasks which couldn't be done inside constructors, and it will facilitate additional feature development.
+This was done to perform internal async initialization tasks which couldn't be done inside constructors; it will also facilitate feature development down the road.

 A registration helper was built to allow the factory to be registered with your DI container.
 This is done by calling `services.AddModernDiskQueue()` in your `ConfigureServices` method.
 By doing this, your logging context will be used by the library.

 There is presently no support for registering individual queues in the DI container.
 Instead, it is contemplated that queues will be created via async initialization in a hosted startup pattern (like a `BackgroundService` or any `IHostedService`).
 Alternatively, queues may be created and disposed for discrete operations if multiprocess usage of the same storage queue is a design requirement.

 #### Async Initialization in Hosted Startup Pattern
 This is a conceptual example of how to use the factory in a hosted service.
-It assumes that the storage queue will be created on service startup and disposed when the service is shut down - that is to say, that the service will be using the queue exclusively and will not be worried about other processes needing access.
+It assumes that the storage queue will be created on service startup and disposed when the service is shut down - that is to say, the service will be using the queue exclusively and will not be worried about other processes needing access.

-This simple example performs eager initialization using a nullable field, but you can implement with a lazy task or other approaches.
+This simple example performs eager initialization in the service class using a nullable field, but you can implement with a lazy task or other approaches.

 Service configuration:
 ```csharp